franolicr/EYESonFX/content/post/whats_what.md

 draft = false
 +++

-Five key facts about the currencies traded in the FX market using data from the BIS surveys.
+Seven key facts about the currencies traded in the FX market using data from the BIS surveys.

 {{< figure src="/ox-hugo/Whats_what.gif" >}}